 Effects will either be listed as IMMEDIATELY or SOON.
-Be sure to clarify which you want when writing the Effect.

-- IMMEDIATELY effects must be read and acted on immediately, such as "IMMEDIATELY call STRIKEDOWN on the target" - SOON effects may be delayed until you are out of Combat to read (since it takes your full concentration to do so, you may choose to do this in Combat if you wish but on your own head!), such as "SOON - For the next 30 minutes you gain the ability to once call YOU STRIKEDOWN at a target within 10m".
+- IMMEDIATELY effects must be read and acted on immediately, such as "IMMEDIATELY call STRIKEDOWN on the target" - SOON effects may be delayed until you are out of Combat to read (since it takes your full concentration to do so, you may choose to do this in Combat if you wish but on your own head!), such as "SOON For the next 30 minutes you gain the ability to once call YOU

+STRIKEDOWN at a target within 10m".
 Once you have read the effect it will take effect: this is not a means of delaying an effect but rather a convenience tool.